STATEMENT OF COMPLIANCE WITH S172(1) OF THE COMPANIES ACT 2006

 The Company’s principal activities are the provision of financial and investment advice, and fund management to its clients.
 The Company needs to engage with clients to ensure continued provision of relevant services and products, supporting the long-term success of the organisation.

 The Company holds various client events and conferences covering a range of topics and through the normal course of business the Company has regular client engagement, having meetings with clients as appropriate.

-The Company engages with clients with regards to existing and new capabilities and discussions have included ESG investing, liability driven investment & OCIO resulting in the further development of our ESG capabilities, the launch of ESG funds and strategies and jurisdictional expansion to enable the company to contract for UK OCIO services.
+The Company engages with clients with regards to existing and new capabilities and discussions have included environmental, social and governance (“ESG”) investing, fixed income and liability driven investment.
+These discussions resulted in further development of our ESG capabilities, the launch of ESG funds and an increase in activity with our strategic partners.

 Engagement involved plans for the distribution of surplus cash and capital resulting in the payment of a dividend distribution, see “How stakeholder interests have influenced decision making”.

 The Company is reliant on its workforce for the provision of services to clients and the continued engagement of the workforce is essential to meet changing client demands, regulatory requirements and effective risk management.